neo-project/docs/docs/en-us/develop/network/private-chain/solo.md

 ## Prerequisites

 1. Refer to [Installation of NEO-CLI](../../../node/cli/setup.md) to install Neo-CLI.
+(Make sure you install the DBFTPlugin)
 2. Run Neo-CLI and enter the command `create wallet <path>` to create a wallet, e.g. `create wallet consensus.json`

 3. Specify the wallet password and confirm.